 In 1999, my demos & I drove down to Wavelab Studio in Tucson to meet up for five days with engineer Craig Schumacher, producer JD Foster & musicians John Convertino & Joey Burns.
 Having worked with the same cast on 1996's Devotion & Doubt, I knew what they were capable of crafting.
 Technically, it was a shoe-in, but as my disposition characteristically leads, I wanted to step out of convention — especially my own.
 Unlimited evolution comes from slight variations, so I inherently select, in all things, to amend the laws of second nature.

 For this assignment, I proposed a loose instruction to diversify the go-to: as in go to where a remarkable rhythm section lives & compel them from assembling with their well-established drum kit & bass rig.
-John would only use parts of his kit, disbanded around the main recording room, along with other improvised percussion devices, & Joey would arco a double bass or bow a cello in glassy isolation.
+John would only use parts of his kit, disbanded around the main recording room, along with other converted percussion devices, & Joey would arco a double bass or bow a cello in glassy isolation.
 I knew it wouldn't be a stretch for them.
 At our previous session, John had bowed a vibraphone & Joey had thrummed his low-end on the headstock — gratefully, second nature isn't necessarily their first instinct.

 We kept the bones of the home-hewn instrumental songs intact & merely tightened them up for fidelity & individual track time, with additional overdubs by J & J & JD.
 As a broader impression of the body began to emerge, I ended up subtracting from my over-frilled arrangements of the sung selections to suit the unfolding mood of the whole.
 A comparison of the album version of Elizabeth Childers to my demo-stab proves the limitless precision of these aces, given whatever criterion is thrown at them.
 The contributions of all participants, including the seamless sequencing & mastering of Jon Marshall Smith as a final touch, allowed me to privately progress on terms met by their openness.